HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 is:

+it1: (azufleistanf): … die Leistungsanforderungen an Ihrer Hochschule?

-it1: (azuforgaufsia): … den organisatorischen Aufwand Ihres Aufenthaltes?
+it2: (azuforgaufw): … den organisatorischen Aufwand Ihres Aufenthaltes?

-it2: (azuffinaufsia): … den finanziellen Aufwand Ihres Aufenthaltes?
+it3: (azuffinanzaufw): … den finanziellen Aufwand Ihres Aufenthaltes?

 st: